canonical-debate-lab/client/README.md

-# client
+# Canonical Debate Client

-The official client website for the canonical debate project.
+The official client website for the Canonical Debate project.